AntonDominic/SolarSystem_simulation_pygame/README.md

 A Solar System Simulation Project with exact Physical laws and accurate Astronomical values using Pygame module in Python.

-I have used exact values of mass of planets, it's orbital velocity and it's color code.
+I have used the exact values for the mass of planets, orbital velocity and the color code of Planets.